 About Anthropology Now

-Our magazine, Anthropology Now, published by Paradigm Publishers, offers readers thought-provoking and timely content focused on contemporary issues and debates.
+Our peer-reviewed print magazine, Anthropology Now, published by Taylor & Francis, offers readers thought-provoking and timely content focused on contemporary issues and debates.
 We are committed to presenting our work in clear, accessible language, and offering our readers compelling stories and analysis.
 We are published three times a year in April, September and December.
 As of spring, 2012, Anthropology Now began an official collaboration with the General Anthropology Division (GAD) of the American Anthropology Association.
 All GAD members will be provided with an electronic subscription to Anthropology Now.

 Thank you for your interest in Anthropology Now.

 Please consider sending this form to your college or university library to recommend purchasing the journal to let Anthropology Now reach an even wider audience.
 We are stronger with every new subscription.
 Thank you for helping spread the word.